ci-lab-cz/streamd/README.md

   --npt_time ps         Time of NPT equilibration in ps --nvt_time ps         Time of NVT equilibration in ps --seed int            seed
-  --no_dr               Turn off the acdoctor mode and do not check/diagnose problems in the input ligand file in the next attempt if the regular AmberTools run for
+  --no_dr               Turn off the acdoctor mode and do not check/diagnose problems in the input ligand file in the next attempt if the regular antechamber run for
-                        ligand preparation fails.
-Use this argument carefully and ensure that you provide valid structures --not_clean_backup_files
+                        ligand preparation fails (ligand_mol2prep.sh script related issues).
+Use this argument carefully and ensure that you provide valid structures
+  --not_clean_backup_files
                         Not to remove all backups of md files --steps [STEPS ...]
 Run a particular step(s) of the StreaMD run.
 Options:1 - run preparation step (protein, ligand, cofactor preparation) 2 - run MD equilibration